-Dr. Amy Lindsey is an associate professor of psychology at Utica College in Utica, NY.
+Dr. Amy Lindsey is an associate professor of psychology and chair of the psychology department at Utica College in Utica, NY.
 She has an undergraduate degree in biology and a master’s degree in instruction and learning from the University of Pittsburgh.
-Her Ph.D. is in Psychology from Vanderbilt University where she studied retinal regeneration and visual behavior at the Vanderbilt University Vision Research Center.
-Her area of expertise is neuroscience and psychophysics.
+Her Ph.D. is in Psychology from Vanderbilt University where she studied retinal regeneration and psychophysical measurement of visual behavior at the Vanderbilt University Vision Research Center.

-In addition to teaching and research interests, Dr. Lindsey is an active member of the Utica Lions Club and volunteers as an English tutor at a local refugee center.
+In addition to teaching and research interests, Dr. Lindsey is an elected member of the Utica Lions Club and volunteers as a career mentor with the American Foundation for the Blind.

 B.S.
 University of Pittsburgh at Bradford